Zhiling05/Summer-Project/README.md

 ## How to Use This Documentation

-For Clinicians and stakeholders, please read Section A (Customer Guide).
+For Clinicians and stakeholders, please read Customer Guide.
-For engineers please read Section B (Engineering Handover).
+For engineers please read Engineering Handover.

 If you have any specific questions, please check contents below.

----

 ## Customer Guide (for NHS clinicians)